 Sexual problems can be embarrassing and emasculating.
 And the performance anxiety that often results only makes the initial issue worse.
-But you’re certainly not alone — and you can get help.
+But you’re certainly not alone — and it’s possible to get help.
 Preoccupation with premature ejaculation can put a big strain on your relationships.
 Over time, arousal can turn to feelings of shame, resentment, self-loathing, loneliness, and even depression.
 What do you have to lose?

 Many men experience PE from time to time.
 Whether you’re feeling a bit under the weather or particularly aroused, it’s a normal sexual glitch.
 But if it happens every time you engage in sexual relations, it’s best to take action.
 The more time that goes by without treatment, the worse the problem is likely to get.
 Naturally, anxiety tends to increase when you expect things to go wrong, making things more likely to go wrong.
 If the problem is not in the plumbing, it must be in your head.

-We don’t believe in band aid solutions.
-With expertise in counselling, psychotherapy, hypnotherapy (traditional and Ericksonian methods), NLP, cognitive behavioural therapy (CBT) and more, we will tailor a treatment plan to your personal circumstances.
+We don’t believe in band-aid solutions.
+Our therapists have expertise in counselling, psychotherapy, hypnotherapy (traditional and Ericksonian methods), NLP, cognitive behavioural therapy (CBT) and more, so we are able to tailor a treatment plan to your personal circumstances.
 Throughout the treatment process, your therapist will work with you to ensure you’re comfortable and progressing toward your goals.

-We also recommend our downloadable self-hypnosis recording for premature ejaculation so you can keep working through your issues wherever you are.
+We also recommend our downloadable self-hypnosis recording for premature ejaculation so you can continue working through your issues wherever you are.

 Your treatment duration will depend on you and on the progress you and your psychotherapist make together.
-Some people do find that they notice results quite quickly, but others will benefit from deeper investigation of the underlying causes of the PE.
+Some people may find that they notice results quite quickly, while others may benefit from a deeper investigation of the underlying causes of the PE.
 In either case, it takes a lot of courage to take the first step to seek help.
 And that’s often enough to give you a boost of hope and confidence from the outset.